-Students will embark on the NEW Stage 5 Core and Paths Syllabus journey.
+Students will embark on the NEW 7 - 10 Core and Paths Syllabus journey.

-The Core-Paths structure is designed to encourage aspiration in students and provide the flexibility needed to enable teachers to create pathways for students working towards Stage 6.
-The structure is intended to extend students as far along the continuum of learning as possible and provide solid foundations for the highest levels of student achievement.
-The structure allows for a diverse range of endpoints up to the end of Stage 5.
+The Core-Paths structure is designed to encourage aspiration in students and provide the flexibility needed to enable teachers to create pathways for students to meet their varying needs.
+The structure is intended to extend students as far along the continuum of learning as possible and provide solid foundations for the highest levels of student achievement, while also catering to those that find Mathematics challenging.